bcaffo/regmodsbook/manuscript/01_introduction.md

 Hereditary Stature*](http://galton.org/essays/1880-1889/galton-1886-jaigi-regression-stature.pdf)
 he compared the heights of parents and their children.
-He was particularly interested in the idea that the children of tall parents tended to be tall also, but a little shorter than their parents, and children of short parents tended to be short, but not quite as short as their parents.
+He was particularly interested in the idea that the children of tall parents tended to be tall also, but a little shorter than their parents.
+Children of short parents tended to be short, but not quite as short as their parents.
 He referred to this as "regression to mediocrity" (or regression to the mean).
 In quantifying regression to the mean, he invented what we would call regression.